fpardourrutia/madmex_sample/README.md

 ## Scripts

+### funciones_leer_shapes.R
+Helper functions to read shapes, compute their area and return `data.frame`s with the information.

 ### crear_marco_muestral_slurm.R
 Creates the sampling frame, consisting on a `data.frame` with the following variables: id, clase (madmex class), edo, area, area_cat (area categorized) and estrato.